spyrosoft/spyrosoft.com/awestruct/blog/why-to-switch-from-bash-to-zsh.md

 _**Note**_: if you're interested in switching away from Bash and don't already know about [Fish](https://fishshell.com/), compare it to Zsh before taking the plunge.

+Whether you use Bash or Zsh [check out my config file](https://github.com/spyrosoft/.files/blob/master/.zshrc).
+There are lots of goodies in there.

 ### Built-In Config Setup Utility

 When zsh starts it checks for configuration files.
 If none exist it prompts the following: